SBortz/bitcoin-tx-creatr/README.md

   SetAmount     Takes a raw transaction and sets the amount of an existing transaction output.
   SetLockValue  Takes a raw transaction and sets the amount of an existing transaction output.
   Show          Takes a raw transaction and returns it in json format.
-  Sign          Takes a raw transaction and signs it.
+  SignIn          Takes a raw transaction and signs it.

 Use "dotnet bitcoin-tx-creatr.dll [command] --help" for more information about a command.